stclib/STC/docs/cmap_api.md

 | `cmap_X_rawvalue_t`  | `struct { RawKey first; RawMapped second; }`    | RawKey + RawMapped type       |
 | `cmap_X_result_t`    | `struct { cmap_X_value_t *first; bool second; }`| Result of insert/put/emplace  |
 | `cmap_X_iter_t`      | `struct { cmap_X_value_t *ref; ... }`           | Iterator type                 |

-`c_default_hash` requires Key to be 16-bit aligned, and size to be a multiple of 16.
-There is also a `c_default_hash32` which is slightly faster.

 ## Constants and macros